 What is a neutral wire?
 Why do I need it for my smart home?

-Those are common questions that you’ll do to yourself once you start automating your home.
+Those are common questions will pop up in your mind when you start automating your home.
 And it’s because we buy these beautiful Wi-Fi Switches on Home Depot or through the internet and we get stuck in the installation.

 But don’t worry, in this article, we will dive deep into some electrician skills for you to learn how to solve this little issue